Is the Canon EF 100-400mm f/4.5-5.6L IS II USM Still Relevant for Wildlife Photography?

-The Canon EF 100-400mm f/4.5-5.6L IS II USM offers customisable lens stabilisation with three modes, which provide up to 4 stops of stabilisation.
-The minimum focus distance is noticeably closer at a respectable 0.98m.
+One of the lens’s standout features is its image stabilisation.
+The Canon EF 100-400mm f/4.5-5.6L IS II USM offers customisable lens stabilisation with three modes, providing up to 4 stops of stabilisation.
+The minimum focus distance is also noticeably closer at a respectable 0.98m.
 Being an L-series lens, the Canon EF 100-400mm f/4.5-5.6L IS II USM inherits Canon’s outstanding weather sealing, making it resistant to dust and moisture.

 On paper, the Canon EF 100-400mm f/4.5-5.6L IS II USM is a lens packed with features that make it a prime choice for wildlife photography.
 But do these features stack up in today’s industry?